Quick Answer

 Then use this opening block:

-This service level agreement applies only to services identified in [agreement title] dated [date].
+This service level agreement applies only to services identified in the signed agreement named and dated in the contract set.

-It becomes effective upon [trigger language from signed documents].
+It becomes effective upon the trigger stated in the signed documents.

 These four fields do most of the heavy lifting.
 If they are exact, the rest of the SLA is easier to keep short, bounded, and consistent with the signed set.